Categorisation is key

 Looking back over your statements for the last three months, total the amount you’ve spent in each of the categories.
 You can then divide this amount by three to give you an idea of how much you’re spending in each category on average a month.

-Tip: Try to factor in any irregular costs that may not have occurred within that three months, such as TV licence renewal or car tax and insurance.
+Tip: Try to factor in any irregular costs that may not have occurred within that three months, such as TV licence renewal, or car insurance.

 Consider where to make changes